Knowledge-Graph-Hub/.github/profile/README.md

-## Welcome to Knowledge-Graph-Hub 👋
+## Welcome to the Knowledge Graph Hub!

-KG-Hub, a platform that provides software development patterns for the standardized construction, exchange, and reuse of knowledge graphs.
-Features include a simple, modular extract-transform-load (ETL) pattern for ingest of upstream data in a Biolink-model compliant manner, cached downloads of upstream data, versioned and automatically updated builds, web-browsable storage of KG artifacts on cloud infrastructure, easy reuse of transformed subgraphs of upstream data across different projects, and easy integration of any OBO ontology.
+This is KG-Hub, a platform that provides software development patterns for the standardized construction, exchange, and reuse of knowledge graphs.

+Features include:
+* a simple, modular extract-transform-load (ETL) pattern for ingest of upstream data in a BioLink Model compliant manner
+* cached downloads of graph-shaped data,
+* versioned and automatically updated KG builds,
+* and the KG-Registry, a listing of KGs and their source components.

 *See our pinned repositories below for quick access to our main code bases, or use the search bar to find a specific code repository.*